Shawn-Nichol/AndroidKotlinGuide/Navigation/02) Getting started.md

 </navigation>
 ```

-## Designate a screen as the start destination
+## Start Destination
-The start destination i sthe first screen users see hwen opening your app, and its the last screnn users wee ehen exiting  your app.
+The start destination is the first screen users see when opening your app, and its the last screen users see when exiting your app.
 The navigation editor uses a house icon to indicate the start destination.

 Once you have all of your destination in place, you can choose a start destination by doing the following